Microsoft/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

     -   adBDCNicIPAddress: **10.0.2.5**

-1. Back on the **Create a new AD Domain with 2 Domain Controllers** blade, specify the following settings:
+8. Back on the **Create a new AD Domain with 2 Domain Controllers** blade, specify the following settings:

-    -   Subscription: the name of the Azure subscription you are using for this lab.
+    -   Subscription: The name of the Azure subscription you are using for this lab.

     -   Resource group: **(New) s03-RG**

-    -   Location: the name of the Azure region you are using for this lab
+    -   Location: The name of the Azure region you are using for this lab

     -   Admin Username: **demouser**